 Once the code and system interaction is understood, the code is ready to be profiled.
-There are two basic methods of code profiling: basic block counting and statistical sampling using either the program counter (PC) or callstack.
+There are two basic types of profilers: instrumenting and sampling profilers.
+Instrumenting profilers count the execution of basic blocks and sampling profilers statistically count the number of cycles needed to execute lines of code.

 A basic block is a section of code that has one entry and one exit.
 Basic block counting measures the best possible time (ideal time) a section of code can achieve, regardless of how long an instruction might have taken to complete.
-Therefore, basic block profiling doesn't account for any memory latency issues.
-PC or callstack profiling uses statistical sampling to determine how many cycles or how much CPU time is actually spent executing a line of code.
-Statistical sampling indicates where the CPU spends its time and can be used to locate memory latency issues.
-Both basic block and statistical profiling reveal bottlenecks in code; the two methods tend to show slightly different results, however, and therefore it is important that both analysis be completed.
+Therefore, basic block profiling does not account for any memory latency issues.
+Statistical sampling determines how many cycles or how much CPU time is actually spent executing a line of code and can be used to locate memory latency issues.
+Both basic block and statistical profiling reveal bottlenecks in code.
+However, because the two methods tend to show slightly different results, it is important that you complete both analyses.

-Be careful when profiling and debugging code.
+Be careful when you profile and debug code.
 Code optimization by a compiler can greatly change the behavior of the software.
 The optimization process may change where the slow sections occur within the executable.
-Therefore, the profiling process must occur on optimized code (or code that is in a state identical to that used to ship to customers) and not on debug code.
+Therefore, the profiling process must occur on optimized code (or code that is in a state identical to that which is used to ship code to customers) and not on debug code.